aurorax-space/pyaurorax/DEVELOPER_GUIDE.md

 ## Development Notes

+### Code coverage

+The overall mentality is that the coverage report is in place to help us quickly find out any new holes in the test suite.
+The below two rules help us with this, indicating that any file showing <100% coverage has a new hole introduced that we were not previously aware of.

+  1. Lines marked with `# pragma: nocover-ok` indicate that they are excluded from the coverage report and that we have consciously done so.
+These lines have been verified to ensure that it's ok that we're not paying attention to the test suite holes they are attributed to
+  2. Lines marked with `# pragma: nocover` indicate that they are excluded from the coverage report, but that we should work towards plugging the holes.

+The example notebooks CAN be included in the coverage by including `--cov=pyaurorax --cov-report= --cov-append` in the pytest call from the Makefile.
+However, we currently prefer to not include them in the coverage since the regular test suite is needed anyways, and will be more comprehensive.
+Notebooks are tested before each release is published, to ensure they are working.

+### General

 Attempted to use @overload decorator for `__init__` function of ConjunctionSearch to allow normal instantiation and also query dict instantiation.
 This didn't pan out because we would have to change arguments to be all keyword based (**kwargs) and not allow any positional args.
 Don't really want to make that change.